 ..and parse the response:

-var response = new AuthorizeResponse(url); var accessToken = response.AccessToken; var idToken = response.IdentityToken; var state = response.State;
+var response = new AuthorizeResponse(callbackUrl); var accessToken = response.AccessToken; var idToken = response.IdentityToken; var state = response.State;